 As a parent, it is your responsibility to inform the teacher.
 Other parents have found Meet The Teacher and/or Back to School night a good time to introduce allergen concerns.
 Parents can come to this meeting with the AISD Nut Aware Flyer and ask to hang it in the classroom, in addition to a leave-behind letter addressed to the teacher (an example letter is included at the end of this packet).
 Ask the teacher about classroom processes for snack time, parties, and ‘lunch bunch,’ as well as how substitutes are notified about children with allergies.
 You may want to encourage the teacher to talk to the other students about being allergen aware.
 If applicable, tell the teacher to what extent (or not) products made in a facility that may have contact with the allergen can be consumed.
 If you or your child wish to keep the allergy private, you may request that the teacher notify other students and families in the class that there is a student with an allergy, without specifically identifying the student.

 The Health Room has many of the health forms to complete.
 Please note the student’s doctor/allergist will need to sign some of these prior to any medications being stored on campus.
-These forms can also be found on the Health Services site under Campus Health Forms.
+These forms can also be found near the bottom on the Health Services site under Campus Health Forms.

 These forms may change – refer to the school nurse and AISD for the most up-to-date requirements and forms.
 Read them carefully and fill out completely.
 Expect the nurse’s assistant to call for clarification and/or to complete any additional forms.
 Patience and understanding is appreciated – this is for the safety of your child.

 Communicate with the cafeteria